The Banff Challenge: Statistical Detection of a Noisy Signal: Introduction

-This model of course represents a highly idealised version of a statistical problem that will arise in dealing with data from the Large Hadron Collider.
-It is very simple, but important statistical issues arise nonetheless: how is evidence about the value of $\psi$ best summarized?
+This is a highly idealized version of one of many statistical problems that will arise in dealing with data from the Large Hadron Collider.
+The model is very simple, but important inferential issues arise nonetheless: how is evidence about the value of $\psi$ best summarized?
 How should one deal with the nuisance parameters $\beta,\gamma$?
 This second issue is even more critical in the case of multiple channels, where the number of nuisance parameters is much larger.
-Below we follow \citet{Fraser.Reid.Wong:2004} in arguing that the evidence concerning $\psi$ is best summarised through a so-called significance function, and in \S\ref{liktheory} describe the general construction of significance functions that yield highly accurate frequentist inferences even with many nuisance parameters; such a significance function is equivalent to a set of confidence intervals at various levels.
-In \S\ref{likelihood} we give results for the Poisson model.
+Below we follow \citet{FraserReidWong2004} in arguing that the evidence concerning $\psi$ is best summarized through a so-called significance function, and in Section \ref{liktheory} describe the general construction of significance functions that yield highly accurate frequentist inferences even with many nuisance parameters; such a significance function is equivalent to a set of confidence intervals at various levels.
+In Section \ref{likelihood} we give results for the Poisson model for the two cases laid out in the Banff Challenge, with one channel and with ten channels.

-Statisticians are in broad agreement that the likelihood function is a central quantity for inference.
-Bayesian inference uses the likelihood to update prior information about the model parameters, thereby producing a posterior probability density for those parameters that summarises what it is reasonable to believe in the light of the data \citep{Jeffreys:1961,Forster.OHagan:2004}.
-This approach is attractive and widely used in applications, but scientists using different prior densities may arrive at different conclusions based on the same data.
+Statisticians are in broad agreement that the likelihood function is central to parametric inference.
+Bayesian inference uses the likelihood to update prior information to give a posterior probability density that summarises what it is reasonable to believe about the parameters in light of the data (\cite{Jeffreys1961}, \cite{ForsterOHagan2004}).
+This approach is attractive and widely used in applications, but scientists with different priors may arrive at different conclusions based on the same data.
 One might argue that this is inevitable given the varied points of view held within any scientific community, but this lack of uniqueness is awkward when an objective statement is sought.
-One way to unite this multiplicity of possible posterior beliefs is to base inference on a so-called non-informative prior, which we discuss in \S\ref{bayes} for the Poisson model described above.
+One way to unite this multiplicity of possible posterior beliefs is to base inference on a noninformative prior, which we discuss in Section \ref{bayes} for the Poisson model described above.